bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

   3. Explicit Binding
   4. New Binding

-5. We need super() allows us to gain access to this items located the base class.
+5. super() allows us to gain access to this items located the base class.
 Basically it allows us to call on parent's constructor